spcourse/sp2/info/syllabus.md

-# Scientific Programming 1<br><small>Syllabus</small>
+# Scientific Programming 2<br><small>Syllabus</small>

 University of Amsterdam / Programming Lab / 50621SCP3Y / Version 4.0-beta

 Welcome to this programming course!
 In the weeks ahead, you'll use the programming language Python while learning to solve scientific problems from several fields of science.
-This first part is intended for students who have no experience in programming at all.
-The course comprises four modules, wherein you learn about the Python language, but foremost about strategies you can use to solve complex problems.
+This second part is intended for students who already followed Scientific Programming 1.

 ## Staff